-Older adults living in long-term care communities (i.e., nursing homes and assisted-living) are some of the most vulnerable members of society.
-As the Long-Term Care Ombudsman for the region, DRCOG is an advocate for the rights of residents in long-term care communities and for improvement in the quality of care in such facilities.
+Older adults living in long-term care communities (i.e., nursing homes and assisted living) are some of the most vulnerable members of society.
+As the long-term care ombudsman for the region, DRCOG is an advocate for the rights of residents in long-term care communities and for improvement in the quality of care in such facilities.
 The quality of care provided by long-term care facilities is an ongoing concern to facility residents, their families, local governments and resident advocates.
-DRCOG supports increases in consumer protections for older adults and their caregivers and, in particular, strengthening the role of the Long-Term Care Ombudsman as a resident/ consumer advocate and reimbursement for long-term care communities structured to enhance the quality of care for residents.
+DRCOG supports increases in consumer protections for older adults and their caregivers and, in particular, strengthening the role of the long-term care ombudsman as a resident/consumer advocate and reimbursement for long-term care communities structured to enhance the quality of care for residents.
 DRCOG believes the following issues require particular attention by Congress and federal agencies.

 - Federal regulations designed to ensure the quality of care in long-term care facilities are not fully enforced, largely due to inadequate staffing levels in state enforcement agencies.
 There also are several actions that could be added to the regulations to improve enforcement.
 These include increased inspections and penalties on long-term care facilities failing to comply with regulations.
 DRCOG supports such improved enforcement of long-term care regulations and an increase in funding for enforcement actions. - Most complaints investigated by DRCOG ombudsmen are traceable to staffing issues in the long-term care facilities.
 The inability to maintain adequate staffing is a critical concern that negatively impacts long-term care facility quality of service.
+DRCOG supports federal legislation, policies and programs to improve the quality of service in long-term care facilities, including setting minimum staffing levels and providing financial and technical assistance for the recruitment, training and retention of long-term care facility employees.

-DRCOG supports federal legislation, policies and programs to improve the quality of service in long-term care facilities, including setting minimum staffing levels and providing financial and technical assistance for the recruitment, training and retention of long-term care facility employees. - "Nursing home transparency" legislation currently is under consideration in Congress.
-The nursing home transparency provisions will enhance families' access to information about the quality of care in nursing homes and will improve the government's ability to ensure quality care and a bettertrained staff in those facilities.
+Nursing home transparency is an ongoing issue in advocacy for the rights of residents.
+Occasionally legislation has been proposed to enhance families' access to information about the quality of care in nursing homes and improve the government's ability to ensure quality care and a better-trained staff in those facilities.
 DRCOG supports legislation that includes stronger disclosure of ownership and control of facilities, better oversight of quality of care indicators, improved consumer information, and an enhanced complaint and penalty process.